MicrosoftDocs/windows-dev-docs/windows-apps-src/monetize/enable-in-app-purchases-of-apps-and-add-ons.md

 Each method presents a standard purchase UI to the user and then completes asynchronously after the transaction is complete.
 The method returns an object that indicates whether the transaction was successful.

+> [!NOTE]
->**Note**&nbsp;&nbsp;This article is applicable to apps that target Windows 10, version 1607, or later.
+> This article is applicable to apps that target Windows 10, version 1607, or later.
 If your app targets an earlier version of Windows 10, you must use the [Windows.ApplicationModel.Store](https://msdn.microsoft.com/library/windows/apps/windows.applicationmodel.store.aspx) namespace instead of the **Windows.Services.Store** namespace.
 For more information, see [In-app purchases and trials using the Windows.ApplicationModel.Store namespace](in-app-purchases-and-trials-using-the-windows-applicationmodel-store-namespace.md).

 ## Prerequisites